-High-quality teaching is at the heart of our approach, with a focus on areas in which disadvantaged pupils require the most support.
-This is proven to have the greatest impact on closing the disadvantage attainment gap and at the same time will benefit the non-disadvantaged pupils in our school.
-Implicit in the intended outcomes detailed below, is the intention that non-disadvantaged pupils' attainment will be sustained and improved alongside progress for their disadvantaged peers.
+High-quality teaching is at the heart of our approach, focusing on areas where disadvantaged pupils require the most support.
+This is proven to have the greatest impact on closing the disadvantaged attainment gap and, at the same time, will benefit the non-disadvantaged pupils in our school.
+Implicit in the intended outcomes detailed below is the intention that non-disadvantaged pupils' attainment will be sustained and improved alongside progress for their disadvantaged peers.